 The Board supplies basic identifying data on diplomates who are successful in obtaining Hand Subspecialty Certification and Recertification to the American Board of Medical Specialties (ABMS) for its Directory.
-The individual's biographic entry in the Official ABMS Directory of Board Certified Medical Specialists will show Hand Surgery Certification and Recertification as well as Plastic Surgery Certification.
+The individual's biographic entry in the Official ABMS Directory of Board-Certified Medical Specialists will show Hand Surgery Certification and Recertification as well as Plastic Surgery Certification or ABS General Surgery Certification, if applicable.